platformsh/platformsh-docs/docs/src/frameworks/ibexa/_index.md

 ### eZ Launchpad installation

-eZ Launchpad's approach is to stay as decoupled as possible from your development machine and your remote hosting whether you are Linux or Mac OSX.
+eZ Launchpad's approach is to stay as decoupled as possible from your development machine and your remote hosting whether you are Linux or macOS.
 To install run:

 ```bash
 curl -fLSs https://ezsystems.github.io/launchpad/install_curl.bash | bash